-Its stunning shades of turquoise and royal blue paint the ocean clear to the horizon.
+Its stunning shades of turquoise and royal blue painted the ocean clear to the horizon.
 You can see it from nearly any direction, and even when you can’t see it you can hear it.
-A native shared that he once traveled to Montana, but felt claustrophobic with the mountains surrounding him.
-He didn’t like not being able to see the ocean — he felt trapped.
-(Quite an ironic perspective compared to those who see the “Big Country” as an escape from the confines of urban living.)
+A native shared with me that he once traveled to Montana, but felt claustrophobic with the mountains surrounding him.
+He didn’t like that he couldn’t see the ocean — he felt trapped.
+(Quite an ironic perspective compared to those who see the “Big Country” as an escape from the confines of urban living, right?)

-The expansive Caribbean ocean waves push relentlessly against the shore, obeying the strong tropical winds.
-And out on the horizon, waves break against the second largest reef system in the world, their white-caps appearing like small mountains from a distance.
+The expansive Caribbean ocean waves pushed relentlessly against the shore, obeying the strong tropical winds.
+And out on the horizon, waves were breaking against the second largest reef system in the world, their white-caps appearing like small mountains from a distance.

-The movement of the water is mesmerizing.
+The movement of the water was mesmerizing.
 Its steady rhythm has a way of dissolving even the most troublesome of worries, making it easy to understand how the term “island time” originated.
-Time moves more slowly here: the sun melts like butter into the skyline before you even realize the day is gone.
+Time moves more slowly here.
+The sun melts like butter into the skyline before you even realize the day is gone.

 When you really think about it, vacation is a state of mind.
-At any time we can escape into our own image of paradise…and I’m fairly certain I will be returning to this pier again to listen to the ocean.
+At any time, we can escape into our own image of paradise…and I’m fairly certain I will be returning to that pier again to listen to the ocean.